 — Sir Ken Robinson (@SirKenRobinson) August 22, 2020

-In 1997 Sir Ken was invited by the current Blair Government to chair a national commission into creativity, education and the economy bringing together academics & teachers, artists such as Lenny Henry, Simon Rattle and designer Helen Story and business leaders.
+In 1997 the current Blair Government invited Sir Ken to chair a national commission into creativity, education and the economy bringing together academics & teachers, artists such as Lenny Henry, Simon Rattle and designer Helen Storey and business leaders.
 The commission’s report was “All Our Futures: Creativity, Culture and Education (The Robinson Report)”.
-The report produced 59 detailed recommendations which could be summed up as: to ensure creativity was explicitly recognised, and provided for and ensure teachers were encouraged & trained in methods and materials to develop creative ability.
-The report was highly acclaimed by those in both education and the creative worlds and others.
-The Government’s response was to largely ignore it.
+The report produced 59 detailed recommendations which are best summed up as: to ensure creativity was explicitly recognised and provided for and ensure teachers are encouraged & trained in methods and materials to develop creative ability.
+Highly acclaimed by those in both education and the creative worlds and others, the Government’s response was to largely ignore it.

 It was at this point that I discovered Sir Ken’s work and ideas.
-As someone for whom creativity had been central and valued to both my later education and my parent’s values, and after surviving an primary education where it was not: his ideas spoke to me.
-I would go to champion All Our Futures notably at Equity’s 2001 ARC.
-A little while later when a summary version of the report was published I attended the launch to hear Sir Ken speak, an unforgettable experience.
+As someone for whom creativity had been central and valued to both my later education and my parent’s values, and after surviving a primary education where it was not: his ideas spoke to me.
+I would go to champion All Our Futures, notably at Equity’s 2001 ARC.
+A little while later at the launch of a summary version of the report I was in attendance to hear Sir Ken speak, an unforgettable experience.

-His death comes comes at a time of numerous challenges in education and its future.
-We must ensure that Sir Ken’s work continues, and ensure that future generations can have the creative education he envisaged.
+His death comes at a time of numerous challenges in education and its future.
+We must ensure that Sir Ken’s work continues and ensure that future generations can have the creative education he envisaged.